Sport. Health. Nutrition. Gym. For style

 France

-Interesting: In France, it is also not customary to give gifts to teachers.
+Interesting: In France it is also not customary to give gifts to teachers.
 Many schools have an annual fee for various needs, but it is completely official and amounts to 20-30 euros.

-You will also be interested in:
+You might also be interested in: